SK53/indicia-docs/site-building/iform/modules/mobile-auth/management.rst

 ------------

 The module allows the creation of multiple accounts for apps to authenticate with the host website using name-secret pairs.
 The accounts can be enabled/dissabled individually, as well as deleted and edited.
+It is expected that administrators will give app developers  permission to maintain their own accounts.

 Create a new account
 --------------------